A Smooth Transition

 If you have already attended classes as an Alvernia student at some point in the past and would like to resume classes at AU, we would like to welcome you back!

-All students looking to return to 'The Vern' will work with Senior Associate Director of Transfer Services Bret Krotee, who will assist you through this admissions process.
+All students looking to return to 'The Vern' will work with Assistant Director for Transfer Students Arielle Phillips, who will assist you through this admissions process.
 If you have missed one or more academic year(s)*, and would like to be considered for admission, please:

 - Apply online using our free Alvernia application